Acute Myocardial Infarction, Thrombolysis and Haemorrhage by Michelle Johnston

 Michelle’s interest into acute myocardial infarction, thrombolysis and haemorrhage began one day when she received a call from a peripheral hospital.
 A local farmer has presented to the Emergency Department with what turned out to be a big anterior infarct.

 As Michelle points out, he quite appropriately underwent thrombolysis.
-The gentleman’s symptoms and ECG trace began to settle and a transfer to Michelle’s hospital was arranged.
+The gentleman’s symptoms and ECG trace began to settle.

 Even after getting the opinions of a haematologist, a neurologist, a respiratory physician, a cardiologist, an intensivist and an emergency physician on how to reverse thrombolysis – no clear and satisfying answer was forthcoming.

-Michelle was left with a big, fat, pile of questions.
+Michelle had a big, fat, pile of questions.
 This led Michelle down the path of investigating how to reverse thrombolysis.

 This quest took her on a deep dive into the mechanism of tissue plasminogen activator (tPA), and the coagulation-fibrinolysis system.
 All this via the dinosaur museum, Carl Sagan, human evolution and irreducible complexity.